carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 ## What is an HPC system?

-The words "cloud", "cluster", and "high-performance computing" are used a lot in different contexts and with varying degrees of correctness.
-So what do they mean exactly?
-And more importantly, how do we use them for our work?
+The words "cloud", "cluster", and the phrase "high-performance computing" or "HPC" are used a lot in different contexts and with various related meanings.
+So what do they mean?
+And more importantly, how do we use them in our work?

-The *cloud* is a generic term commonly used to refer to remote computing resources of any kind -- that is, any computers that you use but are not right in front of you.
-Cloud can refer to machines serving websites, providing shared storage, providing webservices (such as e-mail or social media platforms), as well as more traditional "compute" resources.
-An *HPC system* on the other hand, is a term used to describe a network of computers.
-The computers in a cluster typically share a common purpose, and are used to accomplish tasks that might otherwise be too big for any one computer.
+The *cloud* is a generic term commonly used to refer to computing resources that are
+a) *provisioned* to users on demand or as needed and b) represent real or *virtual* resources that may be located anywhere on Earth.
+For example, a large company with computing resources in Brazil, Zimbabwe and Japan may manage those resources as its own internal cloud and that same company may also utilize commercial cloud resources provided by Amazon or Google.
+Cloud resources may refer to machines performing relatively simple compute tasks such as serving websites, providing shared storage, providing webservices (such as e-mail or social media platforms), as well as more traditional compute intensive tasks such as running a simulation.
+An *HPC system* on the other hand, is a term used to describe individual computing systems, typically with many, monolithic processing and storage elements, designed and exclusively used for compute intensive work.
+For example, all of the computing systems on the [Top-500](https://www.top500.org) list are HPC systems.
+HPC systems are uniquely identifed with names and exist in specific, fixed locations on Earth.
+The word "cluster" is often used for an HPC computing center where a collection HPC systems which share common networking and storage and are tightly intergrated to support common compute intensive tasks.

 ## Logging in